-Any additional disclosure by the College of information related to the report or formal complaint may be made if consistent with FERPA.
+Any additional disclosure by the College of information related to the report or formal complaint may be made if consistent with FERPA or the Title IX requirements.
 In addition, state or federal governmental agencies may mandate certain reporting related to prohibited conduct under this policy involving College employees or students.